Deterministic Apple Tasting: Introduction

 \subsubsection{Learnability}

 We say that $\cH$ is \emph{deterministically learnable under apple tasting feedback} (or \emph{deterministically learnable}, in short), if there exists a sub-linear function $M \colon \mathbb{N} \to \mathbb{N}$ and a deterministic learner that, for any $T \in \N$, $h^\star \in \cH$, and a \emph{realizable} input sequence of examples $S = (x_1, h^\star(x_1), \ldots, (x_T,h^\star(x_T))$, makes at most $M(T)$ prediction mistakes on $S$.
 The sequence $S$ is called realizable since its labels are realized by $h^\star \in \cH$.
-We also use the analogue natural definitions for randomized learnability with apple tasting feedback, and for learnability with full information feedback.
+We also use the analogue natural definitions for randomized learnability with apple tasting feedback, and for learnability with full information feedback.\footnote{In the case of full-information feedback, the learnability definition is stronger and requires that there exists $M^\star \in \mathbb{N}$ so that $M(T) \leq M^\star$ for all $T$.}

 We first wish to understand which classes are deterministically learnable.
 We show that even when receiving only apple tasting feedback and forcing the learner to be deterministic, the exact same classes which are learnable in the easiest standard online learning setting, are learnable in this difficult setting as well. \begin{theorem}[Qualitative characterization] The following conditions are equivalent for every class $\cH$. \begin{enumerate} \item $\cH$ is learnable with full-information feedback. \item $\cH$ is learnable with apple tasting feedback. \item $\cH$ is deterministically learnable with apple tasting feedback. \end{enumerate} \end{theorem} This characterization follows from our most basic quantitative upper bound on the mistake bound for learning a class $\cH$, which we will now discuss.
 For any class $\cH$ and time horizon $T$, let $\Mis(\cH, T)$ be the number of mistakes made by an optimal deterministic learner for $\cH$, on the worst-case realizable sequence $S$ of examples of length $T$.
 We sometimes refer to this quantity as the deterministic \emph{mistake bound} (or just mistake bound, when the context is clear) of $\cH$ with time horizon $T$.
 In his seminal work \cite{littlestone1988learning}, Littlestone proved that the optimal deterministic mistake bound of any class $\cH$, and for any time horizon $T$ in standard online learning (with full-information feedback) equals exactly to the \emph{Littlestone dimension} of $\cH$, denoted by $\LD(\cH)$.
 We prove the following mistake bounds in terms of $\LD(\cH)$ and $T$.